Rpsingh2007/Binary-Converter/README.md

+ Binary converter.py code is written in Python.
-This code is written i Python
+  Binary converter.c code is written in C.